justamanwho/The-World-Ultimate-bot/README.md

+# Input:
-Input: country name
+- Country name

-Output:
+# Output:
+- Coat of Arms (photo)
-- Show on the map (photo)
+- Map (photo)
 - Flag (photo)
-- Emblem (photo)
+- Seal (photo)
 - Capital
+- Summary
 - Area in km^2
 - Population
+- GDP
 - Currency

-- Current Time
-- GDP
-- Main info about country
+# Notes:

-country names are from https://stefangabos.github.io/world_countries/ (English:World:JSON)
+- Originally country names are from https://stefangabos.github.io/world_countries/ (What needs to be checked to download data: (English->Countries->JSON))

-I wasn't able to find a source that provided location images for every country, so I collected them myself in one repository, which others can freely use.
-I've made sure to credit the authors of the maps.
-If you are one of them, thx and feel free to reach out to me if you have a question.
+- Then I changed them a little so the Wikipedia API could recognize it.

-Telegram Bot doesn't support sending the svg files :( , so I converted all the media to png.
+- Telegram Bot doesn't support sending the svg files :( , so I converted all the media to png.

-Future Plans:
-- Make Downloading Asynco
+# To do list:
+- Send 'the-world-map' picture when someone types 'The World'
+- Change the similarity search module, since this one sucks.